arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 </mat-checkbox>
 ```

-And If you see the generated HTML,no element will be added to the DOM if `ngIf` expression evaluated to `false`. (becuase ng-template condition evaluated to false)
+And If you see the generated HTML,no element will be added to the DOM if `ngIf` expression evaluated to `false`. (because ng-template condition evaluated to false)

 {{< figure src="ngif.png" title="ngif" alt="ngif">}}